emmachizo123/EMIS_EXA_2/README.md

 - The Transformation Modules
 resource_utility.py: The main data transformation module.
-create_resource_list: This function takes entry from a bundle , initializes the data to the right resource and groups the different resource data into the resource dictionary .Mutates the resource_dict in place
+create_resource_list: This function takes entry from a bundle , initializes the data to the right resource and groups the different resource data into the resource dictionary .
+Mutates the resource_dict in place
 _filter_field: function filters off attributes that do not belong to the resource type , and stores the right attributes and its values in the dictionary — field_dict
 write_to_csv:  The function writes a  pandas DataFrame to a csv file

 - Feature 3: Loading the dataframe to CSV
 The loading module takes the pandas dataframe representing each FHIR Resource and writes them to a file as CSV.

 The Loading Modules
 main.py